 Know how you will get ahold of your loved ones.

 #9 – Have cash on hand

 You don’t want to rely on the bank or ATM after the emergency has begun.
 Banks may not be able to get you your money, or if the bank is closed and power is out, the ATM simply won’t work.

-Keep a fair amount of cash on hand, in a safe place, to help you get through an emergency situation.
-If power is down you won’t be able to pay with a credit card, but many places will still honor cash.
+Keep a fair amount of cash on hand (and keep it in a safe place) to help you get through an emergency.
+If power is down, you won’t be able to pay with a credit card, but many places will still honor cash.

 With these nine steps, you’ll be much more prepared for an emergency if and when one occurs.
 Don’t get caught unprepared.
 Do your due diligence now so you can rest easy (or at least easier) in a true emergency.